Kerry Remsen: Later years

 As a coach, one of the actors she coached was Jason Ellefson, who went on to appear in Melrose Place, and 6 Guns.
 Other actors she worked with include Jennifer Holloway who had appeared as Barb in American Horror Story, and Jase Lindgren.

-In Eric Shirey's review of Ghoulies and Ghoulies II on Scream Factory's blu-ray release, interviews of her along with producer Charles Band, and special effects artist Gino Crognale are noted as the bonus features for Ghoulies II.
+In Eric Shirey's review of Ghoulies and Ghoulies II for Scream Factory's Blu-ray release, interviews of her along with producer Charles Band, and special effects artist Gino Crognale are noted as the bonus features for Ghoulies II.